 More of the trends that we expected would arise in the next 10 years have been compressed in a much, much faster period of time.
-Companies have had to implement technological changes, and do it now.
+Companies have had to make technological changes, and do it now.
 Simply because they needed it.
-Obstacles to the implementation of some technologies have also disappeared out of pure necessity.
+Obstacles to the implementation of some technologies have also disappeared out of sheer necessity.
 The alibis that held us back have been put aside.

 The center of our future universe has moved a little further